 - you’re an Australian resident or hold a visa that gives you the right to work in Australia

-SA COVID-19 Cluster Isolation Payment
+SA COVID-19 Testing Isolation Payment

-- have undertaken a COVID-19 test
+- undertaken a Polymerase Chain Reaction (PCR) COVID-19 test

 - have been scheduled to work during the period of self-isolation